DigitalAPI/digitalapi-codeigniter/README.md

                   'to_mail'=>'johndoe@example.com', // Receicver email address
                   'subject'=> 'Firstmail using Digital API', //Mail subject 'message'=>'<p>Hello World!
-My firstmail using DIgital API</p>', //mail body HTML or Plaintext 'attachment'=>1,// 0 if no attachment
-                  'attachment_path'=>'', //Fully qualified url
+My firstmail using DIgital API</p>', //mail body HTML or Plaintext 'attachment'=>0,// 1 if  attachment / If 1 below fields are mandatory 'attachment_path'=>'', //Fully qualified url
                   'attachment_name'=>'', //Add new file name if you want your rename 'attachment_type'=>'', //Mime type of attachment